Don't Let Your Permissions be Hijacked!

 At least when it comes to protecting your sysadmin permissions, but you may also have to consider attacks against db_owner, which I discuss later in the chapter.

 For the particular scenario I outlined, you more or less have to check sys.triggers for what triggers there are on the tables you are about to update, and you need to review these triggers.
 Primarily, not to find hijacking attempts, but you need to know what these triggers are doing, since they could affect your data manipulation task.
-However, while this investigation is advisable, it is not really a replacement for using EXECUTE AS USER, because there is a risk that by the fourth time you are asked to perform the same data manipulation task, you feel now confident that you know the triggers and you don't need to check them anew.
+However, while this investigation is advisable, it is not really a replacement for using EXECUTE AS USER, because there is a risk that by the fourth time you are asked to perform the same data manipulation task, you now feel confident that you know the triggers and you don't need to check them anew.
 But by that time, the rogue user has added an extra trigger with evil commands.

-In this scenario, you are the administrator for the database A which has some decently sensitive data.
+In this scenario, you are the administrator for database A which has some decently sensitive data.
 The administrator of database B has a legit need to get some of the data in your database into B, and the B admin tells you I have created a table in my database where you can dump the data.
 I have temporarily created a user for your login and granted you INSERT permissions on that table.
 And if you don't watch out, there is a trigger on that table that gives the B admin far more access to your database than you would like to.
 The trigger could add the B admin to your database as a user, or simply copy a lot more data than you had intended to give him.

-It would not help you much to look in in sys.triggers.
+It would not help you much to look in sys.triggers.
 The B admin may have denied you VIEW DEFINITION on some level, so that you don't see the trigger listed.
 And even if you see the trigger, your permissions will not permit you to view its code.
 Of course, if the table was created for you to dump the data, the mere fact that there is a trigger is a little suspicious, but the B admin may be able to talk you out of your concerns.

 A variation is that the B admin tells you that he has created a schema for you and given you CONTROL on that schema, so that you can create the tables and dump the data there.
 In this case, the sneaky B admin has added the evil code to a DDL trigger.
 And you will never be able to tell if there are any DDL triggers in the database with the permissions you have.

-USE B go EXECUTE AS USER = 'DOMAIN\AdminForDB_A'
+EXECUTE AS USER = 'DOMAIN\AdminForDB_A'

 By making your security context not trusted, you have renounced yourself of all access outside database B, including your own database, and no trigger can hijack your permissions.
 As I discussed in the previous chapter, there is one exception to this: database B may be marked as TRUSTWORTHY and this is nothing you have control over.
 However, you can check the column is_trustworthy_on in sys.databases for database B, and would it be set, it is time to discuss alternate solutions with the B admin – don't trust a trustworthy database!